 Aris Multimedia Entertainment, Inc. 1994

-Rockets create thrust by burning fuel within a confined space and expelling the exhaust gases through a small opening, pushing the rocket in the other direction.
-They are able to generate the high speeds necessary to leave Earth's gravitational field and travel into space.
+Rockets burn fuel and expel it through a small opening, pushing the rocket in the opposite direction.
+They are able to reach the high speeds needed to leave Earth and travel into space.

 You might also be interested in:

 The Hubble Space Telescope (HST) is really neat!
 It was first launched in 1990, but scientists started building it in the 1970's!
 We have found all kinds of objects like stars, nebulae and galaxies.
 The...more

 Apollo 11 was the first mission that landed a person on the moon.
 On July 16, 1969, the U. S. rocket Saturn 5 was launched carrying the lunar landing module Eagle.
 The Eagle was released and it reached...more